 In 2016, I started a new research topic at the School of Medicine, UoD, in soft materials for endoscopic robots, so far, the only one in Scotland and one of the few in Europe.
-My research aims to design a low-cost and disposable robot for endoscopic screening and treatment.
+My research aims to design a cost-effective and single-use endorobot for screening and treatment of colorectal cancer..

 I presented the soft and low-cost disposable colonoscope at the Surgical Robotics Challenge during the Hamlyn Symposium on Medical Robotics at Imperial College (2019), with just 10 teams shortlisted coming from USA, Korea, UK and Netherlands.
 This is a world-renowned robotics showcase for innovations in medical robotics, sponsored by the EPSRC, UK Robotics and Automation Society (RAS), and accredited by the Royal College of Surgeons of England.